 There will be several ways to mitigate the hazards identified in the report.
 All mitigation options will have their pros and cons, depending on your site, your hazards and your specific needs.

-Here Are Some of the Benefits of Using Blast-Resistant Modular Buildings in a Hazardous Work Site:
+Benefits of Using Blast-Resistant Modular Buildings in a Hazardous Work Site

 1. Staff, Equipment, and Assets are Protected During a Catastrophic Event